yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 After Static Segments Length bytes have been consumed, the capsule either ends immediately or contains exactly two additional fields: Checksum Field Offset followed by Checksum Start Offset.
 If only one variable-length integer is present, or if any bytes remain after the two length integers, the capsule is malformed.

-A receiver that did not negotiate acceptance of checksum offload in its direction as defined in {{negotiation}} MUST treat an OPTIMIZATION_CREATE capsule that includes checksum offsets as an error and MUST follow the error-handling procedure in {{Section 3.3 of HTTP-DATAGRAMS}}.
-A receiver that has already accepted the maximum number of templates it advertised via the templates member of `connect-ip-optimizations` MUST treat any additional OPTIMIZATION_CREATE capsule containing a template (that is, with Static Segments Length > 0) as an error and MUST follow the same error-handling procedure.
+A receiver that did not negotiate acceptance of checksum offload in its direction as defined in {{negotiation}} MUST treat an CONNECT_IP_OPTIMIZATION_CREATE capsule that includes checksum offsets as an error and MUST follow the error-handling procedure in {{Section 3.3 of HTTP-DATAGRAMS}}.
+A receiver that has already accepted the maximum number of templates it advertised via the templates member of `connect-ip-optimizations` MUST treat any additional CONNECT_IP_OPTIMIZATION_CREATE capsule containing a template (that is, with Static Segments Length > 0) as an error and MUST follow the same error-handling procedure.

 If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DATAGRAMS}}.

 Per-packet validation uses the reconstruction procedure described in {{reconstruction}}.

-## OPTIMIZATION_DELETE capsule
+## CONNECT_IP_OPTIMIZATION_DELETE capsule

-OPTIMIZATION_DELETE capsule is used to indicate that a Context ID previously defined by OPTIMIZATION_CREATE capsule will no longer be used.
+CONNECT_IP_OPTIMIZATION_DELETE capsule is used to indicate that a Context ID previously defined by CONNECT_IP_OPTIMIZATION_CREATE capsule will no longer be used.

 ~~~
-OPTIMIZATION_DELETE Capsule {
+CONNECT_IP_OPTIMIZATION_DELETE Capsule {
   Type (i) = 0x1a76846a,
   Length (i),
   Context ID (i),
 }
 ~~~
-{: #fig-optimization-delete-capsule title="OPTIMIZATION_DELETE Capsule Format"}
+{: #fig-optimization-delete-capsule title="CONNECT_IP_OPTIMIZATION_DELETE Capsule Format"}

-After sending an OPTIMIZATION_DELETE Capsule, the sender MUST NOT use the Context ID.
-Upon receipt, the peer retires the indicated context and releases any negotiated template budget consumed by that context if, and only if, the retired context included a template (that is, its OPTIMIZATION_CREATE had a non-zero Static Segments Length).
+After sending an CONNECT_IP_OPTIMIZATION_DELETE Capsule, the sender MUST NOT use the Context ID.
+Upon receipt, the peer retires the indicated context and releases any negotiated template budget consumed by that context if, and only if, the retired context included a template (that is, its CONNECT_IP_OPTIMIZATION_CREATE had a non-zero Static Segments Length).
 Retiring a context that had no template (for example, checksum-only) does not affect the template budget.

-If an OPTIMIZATION_DELETE capsule is received for a Context ID that was not previously and correctly defined by an OPTIMIZATION_CREATE capsule from the peer, the receiver MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DATAGRAMS}}.
+If an CONNECT_IP_OPTIMIZATION_DELETE capsule is received for a Context ID that was not previously and correctly defined by an CONNECT_IP_OPTIMIZATION_CREATE capsule from the peer, the receiver MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DATAGRAMS}}.

 # Optimized Datagram Operation

-This section defines how endpoints construct and consume datagrams once a Context ID has been created with OPTIMIZATION_CREATE capsule.
+This section defines how endpoints construct and consume datagrams once a Context ID has been created with CONNECT_IP_OPTIMIZATION_CREATE capsule.

 ## Sender behavior